szaumoor/ZSTweaks/ZSTweaks/readme.md

 Two possible reasons that I know of:

-1. You installed what I call a **group component**, that is, the first component within each group of components, which installs either all, or your selection of components *within* that group using the configuration files.
+1. You installed what I call a **group component**, that is, the first component within each group of components, which installs either all the rest of components, or your selection of components *within* that group using the configuration files.
 Because of technical limitations, I have to assume that if you install that, you're done with that group.
 Therefore, every one of the rest of components in that group will be skipped.
 Don't use this method if you know for certain there's a component within the group that you'll need to install in a non-linear order.
 2. The component was set to be *incompatible with the game you're installing it on*.
 For example, the Shar-Teel component won't install in IWDEE.

 ### Why am I seeing lines in the console saying that 0 files were copied and patched?